The Ultimate Guide to Small Weddings

 - Guest Involved Activities

-Since you have a smaller group, an excellent addition to create a holistic small wedding experience would be to have your guests participate in some aspect of your wedding.
+Since you have a smaller group, an excellent addition to creating a holistic small wedding experience would be to have your guests participate in some aspect of your wedding.
 Whether it’s the traditional rice (or another item) toss during your grand exit or having them recite lines during your ceremony, there are many ways to make your loved ones feel special and included on your wedding day.
 You can also consider having elements of the wedding dedicated to guest participation, such as photo booths or a guest sign-in book.

 Pick Your Entertainment